nickbild/csi_hr/README.md

 **Important Note:** *This system is not to be used as a medical device.
 It could provide false measurements, so it is only for educational use.*

+Thanks to Pranay Kocheta, Nayan Sanjay Bhatia, and Katia Obraczka for their work on Pulse-Fi, which inspired this project.

 ## How It Works

 ### An overview of Pulse-Fi